 Common symptoms in a person infected with COVID-19 include fever, cough and shortness of breath or difficulty breathing.
 If you are having difficulty breathing or keeping fluids down, go to an emergency room or call 911 right away.

 Should I stay home right now or is it OK to go out in public?

-Social distancing is a very important intervention that all individuals can take to help stop spread of the virus.
-Social distancing means avoiding crowds and large gatherings such as weddings, concerts, conferences, sporting events, faith services, and mass transit.
+Physical distancing is a very important intervention that all individuals can take to help stop spread of the virus.
+Physical distancing means avoiding crowds and large gatherings such as weddings, concerts, conferences, sporting events, faith services, and mass transit.
 Additionally, it is best to maintain at least a six-foot distance between yourself and others.

-We all can play a role by practicing social distancing to help reduce the strain on our hospitals and emergency rooms, and literally save the lives of our most vulnerable residents.
+We all can play a role by practicing physical distancing to help reduce the strain on our hospitals and emergency rooms, and literally save the lives of our most vulnerable residents.